erlang/otp/lib/public_key/doc/guides/using_public_key.md

 > does the other.
 This normally used in legacy applications as a primitive
 > digital signature.

+> #### Warning {: .warning }
+>
+> This legacy algorithm is broken although there exists a software prevention
+> when using appropriate OpenSSL cryptolib with Erlang/OTP it is hard to
+> guarantee security and we strongly recommend not using it.

 ## Digital Signatures

 Suppose you have the following private key and a corresponding public key: